kirtir985-png/Customer-Spending-Analysis/README.md

-# Customer Spending Analysis Dashboard 📊
+# Customer Behaviour Analysis Dashboard 📊

 ## 📌 Project Overview
 This project was developed as part of my internship at **ALFIDO TECH**.